hyperledger-labs/fabric-opssc/docs/VotingConfigOption.md

 # Voting Config Option

-`chaincode_ops` chaincode provides a voting config option.
+`chaincode-ops` chaincode provides a voting config option.
 This allows OpsSC users to configure the maximum number of malicious organizations (`f`) in the voting process.
-This config option is not yet supported for channel_ops.
+This config option is not yet supported for channel-ops.
 - If the option is set, `2f + 1` is required to judge a proposal gets `Approved`.
 - If the option is not set, a majority of all participating organizations is required to judge a proposal gets `Approved`.

-You can use this to call the following CC functions in `chaincode_ops` chaincode.
+You can use this to call the following CC functions in `chaincode-ops` chaincode.
 - `SetMaxMaliciousOrgsInVotes()`: sets number of max malicious orgs in votes.
 - `UnsetMaxMaliciousOrgsInVotes()`: unsets number of max malicious orgs in votes.
 - `GetVotingConfig()`: returns the voting config.